Give Now

 Use of the land acknowledgment

 A land acknowledgment is the first step in recognizing Indigenous communities and the history of the land on which Wayne State rests.
-The Office of Diversity, Equity, and Inclusion encourages colleges, divisions, and departments to consider using the land acknowledgment in the following ways:
+The Office of Inclusive Excellence encourages colleges, divisions, and departments to consider using the land acknowledgment in the following ways:

 • To begin formal meetings and ceremonies by reciting the land acknowledgment